Fiwedfold/QuizGame-AlanCasasnovas-CDOF1/README.md

 # QuizGame-AlanCasasnovas-CDOF1

-Simple adaptable Quiz Game for a school workshop
+Simple adaptable Quiz Game for a school workshop.
+There are a number of questions on general themes, and you can add questions to the quiz.

 ## Getting Started